vippsas/vipps-magento/DOCUMENTATION.md

 You can find this page under `System -> Vipps` menu section.
 Under `Store -> Sales -> Payment Methods -> Vipps -> Cancellation` you can find appropriate configuration settings.

 ## Order handling

-Please refer to Magento official documentation to learn more about [order processing](https://docs.magento.com/user-guide/sales/order-processing.html).
+Please refer to the Magento official documentation to learn more about [order processing](https://docs.magento.com/user-guide/sales/order-processing.html).

 ### How do I capture an order?

-When Payment Action is set to Authorize and Capture invoice is created automatically in Magento.
-In such a case, the Invoice button does not appear, and the order is ready to ship.
+When *Payment Action* is set to *Authorize* and *Capture*, the invoice is created automatically in Magento.
+In such a case, the *Invoice* button does not appear, and the order is ready to ship.
-For more details about capturing order refer to [Creating an Invoice documentation](https://docs.magento.com/user-guide/sales/invoice-create.html).
+For more details about capturing orders, refer to [Creating an Invoice documentation](https://docs.magento.com/user-guide/sales/invoice-create.html).

 ### How do I partially capture an order?

-Visit invoice page of your order by click `Invoice` button on order page.
-In the `Items to Invoice` section, update the `Qty to Invoice` column to include only specific items on the invoice.
+Visit the invoice page of your order by clicking the *Invoice* button on the order page.
+In the *Items to Invoice* section, update the *Qty to Invoice* column to include only specific items on the invoice.
-Then, click `Update Qty’s` and submit Invoice.
+Then, click *Update Qty’s* and submit *Invoice*.

 ### How do I cancel an order?

-In Magento an order can be canceled in case when all invoices and shipments has been returned.
-When Vipps Payment transaction has not been captured.
+In Magento, an order can be canceled in the case where all invoices and shipments have been returned and the Vipps Payment transaction has not been captured.
-Otherwise, refund should be finished first.
-Vipps Payment module supports offline partial cancellation.
+Otherwise, the refund should be finished first.
+The Vipps Payment module supports offline partial cancellation.
 It is used to cancel separate order items.

 ### How do I refund an order?
 For orders refunding Magento propose [Credit Memo](https://docs.magento.com/user-guide/sales/credit-memos.html) functionality.